jBarichivich/jbarichivich.github.io/erc-cates.md

 <!--The following three objectives are addressed: (1) advance the mechanistic representation of tree-ring growth and stable isotopes in the global LSM ORCHIDEE, the terrestrial component of the IPSL ESM; (2) use tree-ring data together with eddy covariance flux measurements to improve the capability of the model to simulate the effects of changing climate, CO2 and nitrogen on forest growth and WUE; (3) provide the first climate simulations until 2100 constrained by historical forest responses.
 The constrained projections will reduce uncertainties on the feedbacks of altered tree growth and physiology on climate.-->

 ### OPEN POSITIONS
+We have two positions open at this moment:

+## Postdoc on tree-ring modelling
+We are hiring a postdoc on tree-ring modelling and an experienced technician for the tree-ring laboratory.

+## Technician for tree-ring laboratory

 <!--I am hiring my team for the CATES ERC starting grant.
 I look for a motivated technician, 2 postdocs and 1 PhD student.
 Please email me at [Dr. Jonathan Barichivich](mailto:campsidium@gmail.com?) with the subject CATES TEAM HIRING if you are interested in joining us.-->